jrhenderson1988/blixt-php/README.md

 | 10 | 10            | 3        |
 | 11 | 11            | 4        |

+## Initialisation

+When the Blixt object is created, it initially loads all of the stored schema and column objects into memory, if there are any.
+This allows Blixt to quickly look up a schema and its associated columns to validate an index request and to quickly gather the `is_indexed` and `is_stored` constraints on each column.

 ## Indexing

 Before indexing of a document can take place, a schema must be defined with a set of columns, each with their own properties that specify whether the fields they represent should be stored and or indexed.
+If a schema already exists, this part can be skipped.
+If a schema definition is not provided and no such schema exists, an exception is thrown.

-A document is provided in the form of an indexable `Document`, specifying a key which can be used by the client system to identify it later.
-An indexable document contains a set of `Fields`.
+A document is provided in the form of an indexable document, specifying a key which can be used by the client system to identify it later.
+An indexable document contains a set of fields.
 A schema (or type) is provided along with the document so that Blixt is able to place the document in the correct schema within the index.

 Blixt begins processing the document by first checking to ensure it does not already exist in the index under that schema.
 If it does exist, an exception is thrown.

 Blixt will then add a document record and begin processing the document's fields.
 Each field is split into tokens (in